MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/NodeJSAndCertificates.md

 include some arbitrary certificate file.

 ### What is the Root Cause of the Issue?
-Version 2.4.x uses the latest version of the Visual Studio Team Services Node API (vsts-node-api v6.2.7-preview).
+Version 2.4.x uses the latest version of the Azure DevOps Services Node API (vsts-node-api v6.2.7-preview).
 In previous versions our Node API team internally set the environment variable *NODE_TLS_REJECT_UNAUTHORIZED* to zero.
 This effectively allowed NodeJS to connect to https endpoints, even when the certificate chain was broken.
 As this was a potential security issue, the team removed the variable in the newer versions of the API.
 While this change increased security, it creates a problem for servers that use either self-signed or corporate SSL certificates, because neither